Chincha Islands: Geography

-Cormorants on Isla Chincha Sur in 1910.
+Cormorants on South Chincha Island in 1910.

 The largest of the islands, Isla Chincha Norte (English:North Chincha Island), is 0.8 mi long and up to 0.6 mi wide, and rises to a height of 34 m.
 Isla Chincha Centro (English:Center Chincha Island) is almost the same size as its neighbour to the north, while Isla Chincha Sur (English:South Chincha Island) is half the size of its neighbours.
 The islands are mostly granite, and bordered with cliffs on all sides, upon which great numbers of seabirds nest.

 History

 The Chincha Islands were once the residence of the Chincha people, but only a few remains are to be found today.
 Peru began the export of guano in 1840.
 Guano mining was done largely with Chinese coolie labor in horrific conditions: in 1860, it was calculated that of the 4,000 coolies brought to the Chinchas since the trade began, not one had survived.

 Spain, which did not recognize Peru's independence until 1879 and desired the guano profits, occupied the islands in April 1864, setting off the Chincha Islands War (1864–1866).